 The Rebuilding Lives capital campaign

-Casey House is in the midst of a historic $10 million capital campaign to raise private funds to help build the new Casey House, the largest initiative to impact the LGBT community in 25 years.
-Thanks to generous contributions from individuals, corporations and foundations, $9.7 million has been raised to date.
+Casey House is proud to celebrate the completion of a historic $10 million capital campaign to raise private funds to help build the new Casey House, the largest initiative to impact the LGBT community in 25 years.
+Thank you for the generous contributions from individuals, corporations and foundations, our community did this together.

-With 100 percent board participation, and led by a committed group of volunteer leaders, Casey House is attracting ground-breaking new levels of financial support, from the LGBT community and beyond.
-Funds raised in the Rebuilding Lives capital campaign will allow us to expand our current services and programs, and establish the innovative Casey House Day Health Program.
-Many of our benefactors are recognizing the opportunity that this campaign provides them, to leave a lasting legacy in support of excellence in HIV/AIDS care and treatment – and as a tribute to the lives lost to this terrible disease.
+Take pride in having helped realize our dream of providing the most comprehensive HIV/AIDS care in our city.
+Led by a committed group of volunteer leaders, Casey House attracted ground-breaking new levels of financial support, from the LGBT community and beyond.
+Funds raised in the Rebuilding Lives capital campaign allow us to expand our current services and programs, and establish the innovative Casey House day health program.
+Many of our benefactors recognized the opportunity that this campaign provided them, to leave a lasting legacy in support of excellence in HIV/AIDS care and treatment – and as a tribute to the lives lost to this terrible disease.

 Rebuilding Lives Through Leadership

 Led by cabinet chair Jaime Watt, a former Casey House board chair, and with the support of the Casey House board of directors, we are proud of the role the campaign cabinet has taken in guiding the Rebuilding Lives capital campaign.